A Reading Life, A Writing Life, with Sally Bayley

 Episodes

-The piano music in the closing section is ‘Tuesday’, by Paul Sebastian.
+The wonderful piano music in the opening section is ‘Thursday’, by Paul Seba.
+More on Paul and his work can be found here.

 This episode was edited and produced by James Bowen.